The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: KLEVER galaxy spectra

 \section{KLEVER galaxy spectra}

 In Fig~\ref{spectra} we present the integrated emission spectra of 4 KLEVER galaxies taken from the sample analysed within this paper in the K, H and YJ bands.
 The best-fit models to this spectra are shown in red, with the integrated noise spectra shown in cyan.
 We present galaxies across a range of stellar masses (log(M$_*$/M$_{\odot}$ = 9.82, 10.12, 10.69 and 11.05 respectively).
 Three galaxies are un-lensed, taken from the COSMOS, GOODS-S and UDS fields, with the fourth galaxy being lensed by the MACS J1149.5+2223 cluster.
 Peaks in the integrated noise spectra are seen to correspond with regions that are contaminated by strong OH sky lines.
 It can be seen that even when there are OH sky lines very close to nebular emission lines, the weighting of the best-fit procedure by the noise spectrum means contamination by the sky lines is well avoided.
 The signal-to-noise for all of the major nebular emission lines probed by KLEVER measured for the four galaxies presented in Figure~\ref{spectra} are given in Table~\ref{tab:KLEVER_SN}.
+Examples of the aperture placement used to extract the integrated spectra are shown in Figure~\ref{aperture} for two different cases: firstly, the case where the continuum of the galaxy can be detected, and secondly the case where no continuum flux is detected, and instead the flux of the strongest emission line in each band is used to centre the aperture.